DiceDB/dice/docs/src/content/docs/commands/QWATCH.md

 - The initial result set based on the current data is sent to the client.
 - DiceDB continuously monitors the data sources specified in the LIKE clause.
 - Whenever data changes that might affect the query result, the query is reevaluated.
-- If the reevaluated result differs from the previous result, the new result set is pushed to the subscribed client.

 ## Errors